The Student Blogging Challenge runs twice yearly. A new Challenge starts March and October, each year.

 - If you are an educator, you can also register to mentor a small group of students.

-- Registration forms are published mid February and Mid September ready for the challenges in March and September.
+- Registration forms are published mid February and mid September ready for the challenges in March and October.

 Here is where you can read more about the Student Blogging Challenge:

 Receive the latest News from the Student Challenge Blog